Law Relating to Self Defence

 they are relevant in deciding the question of whether or not the force

-difference between the 2008 Act and the common law in this regard although we
+difference between section 76 and the common law in this regard although we

 now have for the first time a statutory framework for determining what amounts

 to “reasonable force” for the purposes of the common law of self defence as